 Read our full Blue Yeti review.

 Despite JLab’s relative lack of experience with dedicated mics, it’s put out a stellar USB microphone in the Talk.
-This affordable, tripod-mounted number has the same set of recording patterns as the Blue Yeti, and is roughly a match for it on the clarity and warmth of its recordings.
+This affordable, tripod-mounted number has the same set of recording patterns as the Blue Yeti and is roughly a match for the Yeti's clarity and warmth of its recordings.